TABLEALL

 鮨 生粋

 After a ten-minute walk from Settsu Motoyama station through a peaceful residential neighborhood, the building with elegant wood walls and a Japanese-style lantern welcomes you.
-Sushi Kissui is the only sushi restaurant in Kobe to have earned two Michelin stars.
+Sushi Kissui is the only sushi restaurant in Kobe to have earned two stars.

 Kissui means “absolute” or “without impurities”, and dining here will elucidate why this is the most appropriate name for this restaurant.
 Stepping inside, you will note the substantial L-shaped counter made of hinoki cedar, intimately seating just ten guests.
 Warm light cast from above mirrors the shape of the counter, while cedar shelves complete the minimalist décor.